 Grasses add drama to the garden and accentuate and complement other garden specimens.
 If you are looking for an attractive ornamental grass with a unique color, look no farther than ornamental blue oat grass.
 Read on to see how to grow this blue hued ornamental oat grass variety.

 What is Blue Oat Grass?

 Native to Europe, ornamental blue oat grass (Avena sempervirens syn.
-Helictotrichon sempervirens) is a perennial grass with a dense, clumping habit of foot long stiff, blue green foliage about ½ inch wide and tapering down to a point.
-Blue oat grass resembles blue fescue although it is larger; the plant grows 18-30 inches tall.
+Helictotrichon sempervirens) is a perennial grass with a dense, clumping habit of 1 foot (31 cm.) long, stiff, blue green foliage about ½ inch (1 cm.) wide and tapering down to a point.
+Blue oat grass resembles blue fescue although it is larger; the plant grows 18 to 30 inches (46-75 cm.) tall.

 How to Grow Blue Oat Grass

 Ornamental blue oat grass is cool season grass.
-United States Department of Agriculture zones 4-9 are suitable for growing ornamental blue oat grass.
+United States Department of Agriculture zones 4 to 9 are suitable for growing ornamental blue oat grass.
 The grass likes moist, well-drained soil in full to part shade.
 It prefers fertile soils but will tolerate less fertile as well as sandy and heavy clay soil.
-Plants are usually set two feet apart to form a solid mass of foliage.
+Plants are usually set 2 feet (61 cm.) apart to form a solid mass of foliage.